gangsterveggies/cftool/README.md

 To run the code you must have Ruby installed (2.0.0 recommended but 1.9.3 should be fine).

+Runs in Linux and Windows (tested) and should run in other unix system like Mac (untested).
+Linux is prefered obviously.

 ## How to use

 Usage: